discordjs/guide/guide/sharding/additional-information.md

 ## Eval arguments

-There may come a point where you will want to pass functions or arguments from the outer scope into a `.broadcastEval()` call.
+There may come the point where you will want to pass functions or arguments from the outer scope into a `.broadcastEval()` call.

 ```js
 client.shard.broadcastEval(`(${funcName})('${arg}')`);
 ```

-In this small snippet, an entire function is being passed to the eval.
+In this small snippet, an entire function is passed to the eval.
 It needs to be encased in parenthesis; it will throw errors on its way there otherwise.
-Another set of parenthesis is needed so the function actually gets called.
+Another set of parenthesis is required, so the function gets called.
 Finally, the passing of the argument itself, which slightly varies, depending on the type of argument you are passing.
-If it's a string, you must wrap it in quotes, or it will be interpreted as is and will throw a syntax error, because it won't be a string by the time it gets there.
+If it's a string, you must wrap it in quotes, or it will be interpreted as is and will throw a syntax error because it won't be a string by the time it gets there.

 Now, what if you wanted to call a function from *within* the client context?
 That is to say, you are not passing a function.
 It would look something like this: